hyttmi/Cellframe/cellframe-installer/README.md

 For aarch64 (Raspberry Pi 3/4/400) and x86_64.

-Should take care of all dependencies ```(wget, gnupg, libpython3.9, libmagic1)```, which are sometimes missing from default Debian/Ubuntu installation.
+Should take care of all dependencies, which are sometimes missing from default Debian/Ubuntu installation.

 It adds Demlabs public key/repository and then installs the latest version of Cellframe node.